stelzch/zotero.koplugin/README.md

 **Tapping** will open a sub-collection or try to open one of the attachments associated with the item.
 If it is not yet available locally (or out of date) it will **download** it from the zotero server.
-When opening an item from the Zotero brower it will also check its Zotero annotations (according to the local database) and attach supported annotations to the item.
+When opening an item from the Zotero Browser it will also check its Zotero annotations (according to the local database) and attach supported annotations to the item.

 You can also **long-press** on items.
 The action depends on what type of item is selected:
 - Collection: Show a dialog which allows you to set this collection as an offline collection.
-- Item: Show bibliographical information for the item as well as abstract and tags and a list of *all* (supported) attachments of this item
+- Item: Show a list of *all* (supported) attachments of this item

-You can **search** the database by clicking on the magnifying glass icon in the top left corner.
+You can **search** the databse by clicking on the magnifying glass icon in the top left corner.

 **Note:** you can associate this 'Browse' action with a gesture by going to 'Top Menu -> Settings (cogwheel) -> Taps and gestures -> Gesture manager'